bmarolleau/debezium-ibmi-demo/README.md

 The scenario of this demonstration is the capture of order related changes from **DB2 for i**, change events that are then published on an external system, so **orders** and **customer** information can then be collected for **e-invoicing** for example.

 This project describes how to set up a **Change Data Capture (CDC)** pipeline using **Debezium** with **Db2 for i**, Kafka, ksqlDB, and ActiveMQ (MQTT broker).
-This CDC solution is able to capture and stream in **real-time Change Events** occuring on DB2 for i, and publish these Events, .i.e. new or updated records (rows), to another consumer, a database or another system.
+This CDC solution is able to capture and stream in **real-time Change Events** occuring on DB2 for i, and publish these Events, .i.e. new, deleted or updated records (rows), to another consumer, a database or another system.
 In our particular scenario, the events are published to a **MQTT** topic so all authorized applications can consume those data.

 ![mqtt ibmi results](./assets/IBMi-DB2fori-Debezium-CDC-arch-overview.png)